 Sociology TA255: Thai Society

 An analysis of current Thai institutions against the backdrop of traditional Thai culture.
 Topics include Thai Buddhism, family organization, political and economic structures, and educational practices.
 Lectures will be supplemented by field trips and participatory experiences.
 The course also includes an introduction to the Thai language.
-Counts toward major, Asian Studies, Sociology/ Anthropology.
+Counts toward major, Asian Studies, Sociology/Anthropology.
 Counts towards concentration: Asian Studies.
 GE: Studies in Human Behavior and Society (HBS).

-History TA265P: Modern Vietnam History
+History TA265P: Modern Vietnam History (under review)

 Students examine public health and the health care response to emerging diseases in Asia.
 They study the emerging diseases in a global as well as a societal context while emphasizing their biological origins.
 Topics include microbiology, immunology, public health, western as well as traditional medicine, and modes of healthcare delivery.
 Readings, discussions, and lectures will be supplemented by visits to healthcare agencies and medical facilities.
 GE: Integrated Scientific Topics (IST); Oral Communication (ORC).

 Global Semester examines issues facing developing countries.
 The itinerary takes the group around the world with visits to Switzerland, Turkey, Egypt, India, Thailand, Hong Kong, China, and South Korea.
 Participants study at the American University in Cairo, the Ecumenical Christian Centre in Bangalore, India, the Chinese University of Hong Kong, and Yonsei University in Seoul, Korea.
 They take five courses.
 In 2013-14, the courses will be: